Andy-H-Nguyen/rails-api-service/README.md

 - The formula used for average of all buys is `average_of_all_buys = total_purchase_price/total_shares`.
 No sell orders were included.
 This means that we have `RELIANCE: 150 @ 875` instead of `RELIANCE: 150 @ 875.5`

 ### Design
 - To keep code modular, this app is an API host.
 Each individual API can be mounted as an rails engine.
-There is only one engine here `portfolio-api` we could add more in the future.
+At the moment there is only one engine here `portfolio-api`.
+We could add more in the future.
 - Internally we represent data using three models: portfolio, trade and stock.
+No other models for holdings or returns are created.
 - For simplicity, I kept this as vanilla and in-the-box as possible using stock rails features.

 ### Tests